jcarpenter/joshcarpenter.ca/src/posts/storms.md

 -   April 2011: 758 tornadoes in US countryside.
 Up from 267 in 2010.
 Previous April record was 542. ==Wallace-Wells, David.
 [The Uninhabitable Earth: Life After Warming](https://en.wikipedia.org/wiki/The_Uninhabitable_Earth_(book)).
 New York: Tim Duggan Books.
 2019.
 82.==
 -   "Tornado alley" has moved 500 miles in 30 years. ==Wallace-Wells, David.
 [The Uninhabitable Earth: Life After Warming](https://en.wikipedia.org/wiki/The_Uninhabitable_Earth_(book)).
 New York: Tim Duggan Books.
 2019.
 82.==
 -   Destruction paths are getting longer, and wider. ==Wallace-Wells, David.
 [The Uninhabitable Earth: Life After Warming](https://en.wikipedia.org/wiki/The_Uninhabitable_Earth_(book)).
 New York: Tim Duggan Books.
 2019.
 83.==
 -   Scientists unsure if climate change increases tornado formation.
 But thunderstorms---which create tornadoes---are increasing.
 The number of days on which they are possible could grow as much as 40% by 2100. ==Wallace-Wells, David.
 [The Uninhabitable Earth: Life After Warming](https://en.wikipedia.org/wiki/The_Uninhabitable_Earth_(book)).
 New York: Tim Duggan Books.
 2019.
-83.== TODO: Check citation.
+83.== [TODO: Check citation]{.todo}.

 ### Wave heights